 Behind the desk?
 Helpful library staff, books on hold, museum and state park passes, movies, audios, books... abundance!
 To the left reside magazines, newspapers, computers, a copier and printer, CDs and more books; to the right, a children's library including a moose on the wall!

-Our library on the Avenue is itself an avenue to so much more - including additional library branches in the changing needs of our community.
+Our library on the Avenue is itself an avenue to so much more - including additional library branches in Montague Center and Millers Falls during open hours.
+Arrangements the changing needs of our community.
 It's really quite an operation.